 Voting on my pitches for Evil Hat’s Patreon has come to a close so now I can post the pitches here without worry that I’m exposing some secret.
 If you’d like to be a part of the community that makes Fate adventures happen, head on over to Evil Hat’s Patreon and join the Fate Corps!
 Continue reading

 Earlier this year the fine folks at Evil Hat Productions put out an open call for freelance writers interested in working on Fate products.
-Those interested in working were asked to complete a writing sample that had four challenges.
+Writers wanting to try out were asked to complete a writing sample that had four challenges.
 The people at Evil Hat reviewed them and invited those who passed to join the stable of writers.